 Desiccant – A material used to absorb moisture from within the sealed airspace of an insulating glass unit.

 Design pressure (DP) – A measurement of the structural performance of a window or door.
 Usually specified as one-and-half times greater than necessary based on expected building wind and weather conditions.

-Direct glaze – A method of glazing a piece of glass direct to a frame using a stop glazed method.
-This method is commonly used in Direct Sets and Radius units; NO sash involved.
+Direct glaze – A method of glazing a piece of glass directly to a frame using a stop glazed method.
+This method is commonly used in direct sets and radius units; NO sash involved.